NoahMarconi/blog/abiencoder/abi_encoded_return.md

 ## Writing Encoded Bytes

-For this last example we'll add a caller contract to show how
+For this last example we'll add a caller contract to show how to pass in `bytes` as an argument and then dispatch the call to our typed `set(User newUser)` function.

 ```
-let callerContractCode = `pragma solidity ^0.4.24;
+pragma solidity ^0.4.24;

 contract Caller {